Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Usage of Indexes in Programs.

-We can use these field values in programs to find the information very quickly.
+We use these field values in programs to retrieve the specific information very fast.
 Let us write a small VBA Routine to see how this is used in programs.

 Public Function PrimaryKey_Example1(ByVal EmpCode As Integer)